Right to Information and Information Privacy

 - Information Privacy Personal Amendment Application

 Council endeavours to place as much information as possible on its website.
-However, if you have been unable to find what you are looking for on our website please contact Council's Governance Coordinator by phone: (07) 4030 2268.
-The coordinator will advise whether it can be released administratively.
+However, if you have been unable to find what you are looking for on our website please contact Council's Governance Team by phone: 1300 763 903.
+The team will advise whether it can be released administratively.

 Alternatively, it may be necessary to lodge an application under the RTI Act.